Behavioral Therapy, Occupational Therapy, and Traumatic Brain Injury Support for Children, Teens, Adults, and Families

 • We offer in-person or virtual sessions depending on what is right for you.
 Our office is located in Agawam, MA and many clients love coming in for the community feel.
 Please reach out for more information on in-person sessions.

-• We are in-network with Aetna plans and can work with clients based in New York state.
+• Yes!
+TBI is in-network with most major commercial insurance plans and can work with clients based in Massachusetts.
 Co-payment and benefits vary and will be confirmed prior to your first appointment.

-We are out of network with all other insurance plans but will provide you with a superbill containing the necessary paperwork for reimbursement.
+In the unlikely event that we with your plans we will provide you with a superbill containing the necessary paperwork for reimbursement.

 If you are out of network, or “out of pocket,” we encourage you to check with your insurance company on what your out of network benefits include.
 Some questions you may want to ask: